 REC TEC (BULL) RT-700 Wood Pellet Grill is user-friendly, good for beginners and competition level cooks alike.

 The stainless steel finish to many components and the shelves will make this the centerpiece of your deck or backyard.
-It’s great for parties and easy to move, produces excellent results and deserves top spot as our best pellet grill.
+It’s great for parties, easy to move, produces excellent results and deserves top spot as our best pellet grill.

 Note: We take a more in depth look in our Rec Tec RT-700 pellet grill review article.
 Or you can click here for current prices and customer reviews on Amazon.